 With that in mind, please don't make the mistake of wasting this (or any) marketing effort by neglecting to have a Client Development Plan in place first.
 When potential clients respond, you must be ready.
 Success is not about the endless pursuit of new clients.
 It’s about turning new clients into loyal clients and that takes a plan.
 I will talk more about that in a future blog.

-(The letter to potential clients mentioned above is available inside Esthetician Solutions Membership).
+(The letter to potential clients mentioned above is available inside The Heart of Esthetics book. .

 50% Complete